buhaev/solomoto-styleguide/css/README.md

   * `.listing-card` is the “block” and represents the higher-level component
   * `.listing-card__title` is an “element” and represents a descendant of `.listing-card` that helps compose the block as a whole.
   * `.listing-card_featured` is a “modifier” and represents a different state or variation on the `.listing-card` block.

+Each "block" should be placed in the separate file with the same name

 ### ID selectors